thnikk/Documentation/fightboard.rst

 ===========
 .. image:: https://cdn.shopify.com/s/files/1/0093/7295/8767/products/IMG_0934_1024x1024@2x.jpg?v=1583586229

 Have you ever been frustrated with joysticks?
 Do you want something to use on your desk that isn't a massive box you have to put away somewhere when you're not using it?
 Do you prefer the natural spacing of a keyboard over the finger-stretching traditional arcade buttons?
 Maybe you want something that you can easily use on-the-go.
-The Fightboard solves all of those problems.
+The Fightboard aims to solve all of those problems.

 Features
 ********